A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Results from Analysis of the logM -logSFR-z Density Field

 The redshift evolution of all parameters inferred from the density field are shown in Figure \ref{fig:derived_pars}.
 While the evolution of the ridge, mean, and slopes are parameterized explicitly in Equation \ref{eqn:bpl}, here we show the raw values as measured from the data.
-The quiescent fraction is defined as (1 - fractional area covered by the normal).
+The width of the star-forming sequence comes from the fitted Gaussian, while the quiescent fraction is defined as (1 - fractional area covered by the fitted Gaussian).
 The parameter maps are smoothed with Gaussian kernels with width $\delta z$ = 0.1, $\delta$log\,M$^*$ = 0.1 for presentation purposes.

 The maps of the slope and normalization (both mean and mode) of the star-forming sequence show evolution consistent with the parameterized fits in Figure \ref{fig:slopes_and_mt}.
 The quiescent fraction shows nearly monotonic increases with decreasing redshift and with increasing stellar mass, as expected.
 The width of the star-forming sequence from the log-normal fit is between $0.3-0.4$ dex at most masses and redshifts, increasing to $\sim$0.5 dex at higher masses where the distinction between star-forming and quiescent galaxies becomes blurred.
 Intriguingly, the width of the star-forming sequence also increases at high redshift, approaching $\sigma\sim0.5$ dex at $z>2$ for intermediate-mass galaxies.
-The width of the full sequence (i.e., $\sigma_{SFS}$ = half of the 84$^{\mathrm{th}}$ - 16$^{\mathrm{th}}$ percentiles of the distribution) is also shown in Figure \ref{fig:derived_pars}.
-This width is independent of any distinction between star-forming and quiescent galaxies, making it a relatively robust property of the distribution.
-Comparing the width of the population distribution, $\sigma_{all}$, to the width of the star-forming sequence derived from the Gaussian fits, $\sigma_{SFS}$, cleanly illustrates how the width of the star-forming sequence follows from the definition of a star-forming galaxy.